opeik/website/content/blog/shell-is-not-my-favourite-language/index.md

 Powershell wasted 10 hours of my life, so I was compelled to write this self-therapy session masquerading as a blog post.

-Before you discount this as the ravings of a UNIX fanboy, please understand that you couldn't be further from the truth.
+Before you discount my experience as the inane ravings of a UNIX fanboy, please understand that you couldn't be further from the truth.
 I sincerely tried to be fair and gave Powershell as much benefit of the doubt as I could muster.

 Disclaimer aside, let's begin the descent into madness.